avatar-kaleb/kalebmckelvey-site/blog/new-site-gatsby-material-style.md

 This quarter has been a bit travel heavy, so I didn't follow through on my original training plan.

-Instead, I decided to do trainings on Gatsby and Figma, after finishing React, to help me with my future projects.
+Instead, I decided to do training on Gatsby and Figma, after finishing React, to help me with my future projects.

 Secondly, I created a PWA for my girlfriend to celebrate our anniversary.
 There will be a new post about that soon for sure!

-Lastly, it is summer time!!
+Lastly, it is summertime!!
 I won't be on my personal computer near as much during the next few months.
 I'll be hiking, swimming, and reading while enjoying the sunshine instead.

 Thanks for reading and see you next time!!